minamotorin/fizzbuzz-sed/README.rst

 License
 #######

 This program is under the `Do What the Fuck You Want to Public License <http://www.wtfpl.net/txt/copying/>`_.
+Repository is `here <https://github.com/minamotorin/FizzBuzz-sed>`_.